IE Business School: Campus

-Maria de Molina Campus
+Madrid Campus

-IE Business School has multiple campuses globally and one of its main campuses is centrally situated in Madrid in Barrio de Salamanca, the luxury district.
-This campus currently occupies a total area of 28,000 square metres (2.8 ha), distributed among 17 buildings along the street Calle Maria de Molina, and is primarily used for postgraduate studies.
+IE Business School has multiple campuses globally, with one of its main campuses centrally situated in Madrid’s district of Salamanca.
+The campus currently occupies a total area of 28,000 m2, it is distributed among 17 buildings along the Calle Maria de Molina street, and is primarily used for undergraduate and postgraduate studies.

 Segovia Campus

 Additionally, IE Business School maintains a campus in Segovia, housed in the historic Convent of Santa Cruz la Real, an ancient monastery from the 12th century and characterized as a UNESCO World Heritage, which provides a traditional setting for undergraduate programs as well.
 The convent, founded in 1218 and closely linked to the Dominican Order, is characterized by its Romanesque and Gothic architecture.
 Legends connect its origins to the penance of Saint Dominic of Guzmán in a nearby cave, while 15th‑century patronage by King Ferdinand and Queen Isabella led to extensive reconstruction under architect Juan Guas and sculptor Sebastián de Almonacid.
 This renovation produced a monumental church with an off-center portal rich in religious and political symbolism.
 After the dissolution of the Dominican community in 1836, the building was repurposed as a hospice and nursing home before being restored for educational use.